snowex-hackweek/website-2021/book/preliminary/git.md

 ```

 ### 4. Authenticating with GitHub
-In order to interact with GitHub via the `git' command inside the JupyterHub environment,
+In order to interact with GitHub via the `git` command inside the JupyterHub environment,
 you need to set up an authentication method.
 One way to do this is to use your GitHub password.
-However, it is a better, more secure practice to use a GitHub personal access token.
+However, it is a better, more secure practice to use a GitHub personal access token because they
-+++
+have more limited permissions and can be easily revoked.

 Take a moment to work through the instructions on the [GitHub personal access tokens](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) page.
 For this hackweek, you need to check the **repo**, **admin:org**, and **workflow** scope.

 ![github-token](../img/github-token.png)

 Once you have created your token, be sure to save it on your computer in case
 you need to re-authenticate again.
 The token will give you access to your
 personal GitHub account.
 It will also give you permission to push changes to your project repository within
 the SnowEx hackweek organization via the command line.